ktorio/ktor-build/README.md

 # Ktor Build

-Repository that hosts TeamCity Configuration for entire Ktor project
+Repository that hosts TeamCity Configuration for the entire Ktor project